AFriendlyIrin/SMT-text-editing/README.md

 * **Saint → Messiah**, **Master → Ascendant**, & **Slayer → Antichrist**
 * **Spirit → Almighty** (Japanese is the same term localized as "Godly" elsewhere), **Phenom → Deity**, & **Lord → Devil**
 * **King → King of Kings**, because "King" alone does not have the punch of conveying you are *stronger than God*.
 This has the double bonus of being both a Jesus reference and a logical description of the rank that requires you to be master of everything.
+#### Shin Megami Tensei V
+* **Haunt → Wraith** rather than Revenant because there's no Spirit race and they are primarily composed of demons who are classified as Spirit or Ghost in other games.
+* **Omagatoki → Witching Hour** because that's what "Omagatoki" means.
+I cannot fathom the balls-out confidence the SMT localizers must have to claim they can't translate a term Google Translate can, but I continue to do their job for them.
 #### Soul Hackers
 * **Great → Great Spirit** because that's literally what Manitou is and literally what the Japanese (大霊) is.
 Stop using adjective names, localizers, this is an enemy-exclusive race, you don't have to abbreviate it.
 #### Digital Devil Saga